Abrhm-ma25/hr-retail-dashboard-EXCEL-PYTHON-POWERBI/README.md

 ## ✅ Recommendations

-- Flexible work programs (e.g., parental leave), support work-life balance instead of solely targeting absenteeism reduction just focus on reducing absenteeism.
+- Flexible work programs (e.g., parental leave), support work-life balance instead of solely targeting absenteeism reduction.

-- Improve gender equity in technical roles, address gender gaps in departments like IT and Legal through targeted hiring and promotion policies.
+- Improve gender equality in technical roles, address gender gaps in departments like IT and Legal through targeted hiring and promotion policies.

 - Focus on retention, with workforce growth slowing, invest in engagement and long-term career development.